dahlbyk/posh-git/README.md

   - Green means the branch is ahead of its remote (green light to push)
   - Red means the branch is behind its remote
   - Yellow means the branch is both ahead of and behind its remote
-- S represents the branch status in relation to remote (tracked origin) branch.
+- `S` represents the branch status in relation to remote (tracked origin) branch.
 Note: This information reflects the state of the remote tracked branch after the last `git fetch/pull` of the remote.
-  - ≡ = The local branch in at the same commit level as the remote branch (`BranchIdenticalStatus`)
+  - `≡` = The local branch in at the same commit level as the remote branch (`BranchIdenticalStatus`)
-  - ↑`<num>` = The local branch is ahead of the remote branch by the specified number of commits; a `git push` is required to update the remote branch (`BranchAheadStatus`)
+  - `↑<num>` = The local branch is ahead of the remote branch by the specified number of commits; a `git push` is required to update the remote branch (`BranchAheadStatus`)
-  - ↓`<num>` = The local branch is behind the remote branch by the specified number of commits; a `git pull` is required to update the local branch (`BranchBehindStatus`)
+  - `↓<num>` = The local branch is behind the remote branch by the specified number of commits; a `git pull` is required to update the local branch (`BranchBehindStatus`)
-  - `<a>`↕`<b>` = The local branch is both ahead of the remote branch by the specified number of commits (a) and behind by the specified number of commits (b); a rebase of the local branch is required before pushing local changes to the remote branch (`BranchBehindAndAheadStatus`).
+  - `<a>↕<b>` = The local branch is both ahead of the remote branch by the specified number of commits (a) and behind by the specified number of commits (b); a rebase of the local branch is required before pushing local changes to the remote branch (`BranchBehindAndAheadStatus`).
 NOTE: this status is only available if `$GitPromptSettings.BranchBehindAndAheadDisplay` is set to `Compact`.
-  - × = The local branch is tracking a branch that is gone from the remote (`BranchGoneStatus`)
+  - `×` = The local branch is tracking a branch that is gone from the remote (`BranchGoneStatus`)
-- ABCD represent the index; `|` (`DelimText`); EFGH represent the working directory
+- `ABCD` represent the index; `|` (`DelimText`); `EFGH` represent the working directory
   - `+` = Added files
   - `~` = Modified files
   - `-` = Removed files
   - `!` = Conflicted files
-  - As in `git status`, index status is dark green and working directory status is dark red
+  - As with `git status` output, index status is displayed in dark green and working directory status in dark red

-- W represents the overall status of the working directory
+- `W` represents the overall status of the working directory
   - `!` = There are unstaged changes in the working tree (`LocalWorkingStatus`)
   - `~` = There are uncommitted changes i.e. staged changes in the working tree waiting to be committed (`LocalStagedStatus`)
   - None = There are no unstaged or uncommitted changes to the working tree (`LocalDefault`)